14 Days (film): Day 11 - Sisters

 Some time later, another Obsidian is in the park where Zenia and Essex were captured.
 Her superior, The Overseer, materializes and confirms Zenia and Essix's safe return but is concerned why she is still on Earth.
 The Obsidian explains she is investigating how the humans may have gotten Quaazen weapons and expresses her longing to return home.
 The Overseer acknowledges how The Obsidian's personality is like their mother's and The Obsidian acknowledges how The Overseer's personality is like their father's.
 This leads to concern of a greater threat than the Quaazen, The Reapers, trans-dimensional beings whose only goal is to harvest all forms of energy.

 Day 13 - Thief

 A man cautiously runs through the city streets constantly looking around if he is being followed.
 He stops in a secluded area of the park and begins to look through a bag he has just stolen.
 Finding cash, a wallet and a cellphone, he plays a voicemail on the phone.
 The voicemail is by a man to his wife apologizing for his short temper and explains what he is doing to solve his problem.
-At the conclusion of the voicemail, the thief becomes conflicted with guilt, pushes the bag and its contents to the side then walks aways without taking anything.
+At the conclusion of the voicemail, the thief becomes conflicted with guilt, pushes the bag and its contents to the side then walks away without taking anything.
 Throughout the scene, the thief is never seen speaking.
 The only voice is from the voicemail coming from the cellphone's speaker.
 The viewer is left wondering if the voice on the phone was probably the thief's conscience all along.